 The production of the WJP Rule of Law Index® may be summarized in eleven steps:

 - The WJP developed the conceptual framework summarized in the Index’s 9 factors and 47 sub-factors, in consultation with academics, practitioners, and community leaders from around the world.

 - The Index team developed a set of five questionnaires based on the Index’s conceptual framework, to be administered to experts and the general public.
 Questionnaires were translated into several languages and adapted to reflect commonly used terms and expressions.

 - The team identified, on average, more than 300 potential local experts per country to respond to the experts’ questionnaires, and engaged the services of leading local polling companies to implement the household surveys.

 - Polling companies conducted pre-test pilot surveys of the general public in consultation with the Index team, and launched the final survey.

 - The team sent the questionnaires to local experts and engaged in continual interaction with them.

-- The Index team collected and mapped the data onto the 47 sub-factors.
+- The Index team collected and mapped the data onto the 44 sub-factors with global comparability.

 - The Index team constructed the final scores using a five-step process: